 History of Fast Foods

-The fast-food, the favorite meal of all of us, from child to adult, the taste we cannot refuse even though, always trying to stay away from it, is one of the most demanding products of our time.
+The fast-food, the favourite meal of all of us, from child to adult, the taste we cannot refuse even though, always trying to stay away from it, is one of the most demanding products of our time.

-What is “fast food?”
 “Fast food” is a common name for dishes prepared in a short time and offered to customers.
 Usually, it is made of pre-fried or efficiently cooked goods.
 It is sold in packages to make it easy to eat on the street or take home.
 As a term, the fast-food firstly appeared in the Merriam-Webster dictionary in 1951; however, its roots are much older.

-The history of “fast food” is older than we thought, but how did “fast food” come about?
+The history of fast food is older than we thought, but how did “fast food” come about?